Musana-Ali-Khan/move-mood/README.md

 * Motivational quotes with the Positivity Tree
   Move & Mood makes caring for your mental health fun, engaging, and rewarding.

-If you want, I can **also condense this into a polished 1500–2000 character version** ready for **App Store or Play Store submission**.
-Do you want me to do that?